ipatch/dotfiles/config/ssh/README.md

 ## editing / preparing files

-> i use fish (fight me) the below commands are useful enc and denc
+> i use fish (fight me™️) the below commands are useful for encoding and dencoding

-enc example
+dencode example

 ```fish
 for encrypted_file in file1.txt.gpg file2.txt.gpg file3.txt.gpg